rstrait/bump-local/README.md

 Check out the [examples](examples/) directory for examples using rayon and bumpalo collections.

+## Limitations

+Resetting all allocators requires exclusive access to the `Bump`.

+This library is designed for the fork-join model, where you allocate during parallel work and reset between phases.

+Future versions may add a generation-based resetting option to avoid the exclusive access requirement.

 ## Minimum Supported Rust Version (MSRV)

 This crate requires Rust 1.71.1 or later.